 Home Security Inspections

-The following requirements must be met to qualify for a reduction in your
+The following requirements must be met to qualify for a reduction in your homeowners insurance premium (Confirm participation with your insurance agent before continuing.):

-- If all of the requirements in Section I are met, you may qualify for a reduction in your
+- If all of the requirements in Section I are met, you may qualify for a reduction in your homeowners insurance premium.

-- If all of the requirements in Section I and II are met, you may qualify for a greater reduction in your
+- If all of the requirements in Section I and II are met, you may qualify for a greater reduction in your homeowners insurance premium.

 - Exterior doors must be solid-core doors that are 1 3/8 inches thick and must be secured by deadbolt locks.
 The deadbolt locks must have at least a one-inch bolt that penetrates a metal strike plate.